 - Nice Hat: Complete with 3 foot long feather.

-- Oblivious Adoption: Again, Navin was raised by an all black family.
+- Oblivious Adoption: Again, Navin was raised by an all-black family.
 He only realizes this when his mother tells him."You mean I'm gonna stay this color?"

 - Pre Ass Kicking One Liner: As Navin beats down racist landlords, he says "Sir, you are talking to a nigger!"